-Engineered Wood Flooring has all the looks of solid wood, whilst its hidden layers make it extra robust and resistant to some of hardwood’s usual drawbacks.
+Engineered Wood has all the looks of solid wood, whilst its hidden layers make it extra robust and resistant to some of hardwood’s usual drawbacks.
 This makes it highly sought after; but what exactly is it that’s got everyone wanting to go down the engineered route?
 We’ve explored the benefits of Engineered Wood Flooring to see what’s making it so popular.

 Here’s a quick look at the reasons why Engineered Wood Flooring is so popular:

 Engineered wood flooring is very popular due its extensive lifespan.
 Underneath the veneer surface, Engineered Wood contains numerous layers, which creates a wooden flooring board that’s high in stability.
 This is why it’s the favoured choice in areas where solid wood might face damage such as Kitchens.
 Although we advise to take caution when installing in kitchen areas due to the risk of high moisture, engineered wood will outperform other flooring due to the ability to expand and contract.
 This is one of the main decision-makers when exploring the difference between solid and engineered wood flooring.

 The cost of Engineered Wood will not break the bank.
 If you compare it to high-priced hardwood flooring such as maple, it will be cheaper overall to use engineered wood.

 Although when compared with common hardwoods, engineered wood flooring may be slightly more expensive.
 However, solid wood takes longer to install.
 If you’re going to pay for installation, this flooring might save you money on that front.

 Engineered Wood is famously simple to lay.
 With its easy tongue and groove system, the wooden boards fit perfectly together.

 Lending itself to either professional or DIY installation, choosing Engineered Wood can save you both time and money when it comes to laying your dream floor.
 If you don’t fancy it yourself, check out our guide on finding a fitter to make the process as simple as possible.